-Sunday’s Premier League action kicks off at St James’ Park where newly promoted Newcastle United face last season’s runners-up Tottenham Hotspur.
+Saturday’s Premier League action kicks off at St. James’ Park where Newcastle United take on Tottenham Hotspur.